Melikedmrc/iweather/README.md

+## Demo

+You can view the live demo [here](https://harmonious-naiad-b5757f.netlify.app).

+## Technologies Used

+- React
+- Axios
+- OpenWeatherMap API
+- Styling with CSS

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.